6 Unique Ways to Bring Your School Together and Make Learning Fun

 School gardens are a fun and innovative way of getting students to not only learn about personal responsibility and the value of community, but also about the environment, sustainability, and the care that goes into and science behind the foods we eat every day.

-Field Day is every school administration’s dream, because it combines all the core values you spend the year trying to instill in your students, all in one fun, action-packed day.
+Field Day is every school administration’s dream because it combines all the core values you spend the year trying to instill in your students, all in one fun, action-packed day.
 School spirit?
 Check.
 Good sportsmanship?
 Check.
 Physical activity?
 Check.
 Custom team shirts to separate kids into different grades, classes, etc. are an excellent touch to a theme day that is sure to inspire the true spirit of competition in every student in your school.

 Classic activities like class-versus-class tugs of war and three-legged races are always going to be fan favorites, but here are a couple more modern suggestions to keep things interesting:

 Disc Golf Ring Toss: Disc golf is a fun new sport that melds the craft and skill required for traditional golf with the fun and versatility of Frisbee.
-Place stakes of various height in the ground, tape/tie hula hoops to their ends, and give them different numerical point values.
+Place stakes of various heights in the ground, tape/tie hula hoops to their ends, and give them different numerical point values.
 Have students take turns tossing Frisbees through the hoops, and watch the competition get intense!

 Water Balloon Fight: This one is pretty self-explanatory.
 While they can get messy, a school-wide water balloon fight is a fun and refreshing way to end a day of physical exercise and competitive fun.